dolthub/docs/content/reference/sql/sql-support/supported-statements.md

 Dolt supports atomic transactions like other SQL databases.
 It's also possible for clients to connect to different heads, which means they will never see each other's edits until a merge between heads is performed.
-See [Working with multiple heads](../heads.md) for more detail.
+See [Working with branches](../branches.md) for more detail.

 Dolt has two levels of persistence: